UFAM Rally 2025 Main Stage

 Carl & Katarena Maddox

-Carl: 43 years in addiction.
-Now clean since August 2023.
-Speaks with purpose to break generational cycles.
+Carl: 43 years in addiction, sober since August 2023.

 Mary Whiteford